MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/stored-query-results.md

 # Stored query results

-Stored query results is a mechanism that stores the result of a query on the service for up to 24 hours.
-The same principal identity that created the stored query can reference this data in later queries.
+*Stored query results* is a mechanism that stores the result of a query on the service for up to 24 hours.
+The same principal identity that created the stored query can reference the results in later queries.

 Stored query results can be useful in the following scenarios: